 In Jira, it does not make sense to have different versions of an issue , this makes impossible to define a local configuration which could become part

-of a GC, but OSLC Connect for Jira makes possible to create Collaboration Links to applications (supporting OSLC) that do (DNG and
+of a GC, but OSLC Connect for Jira makes possible to create Collaboration Links to OSLC-enabled applications that do.

 Affects Version/s and